 • Knowledge and fund of information

-We do not offer electives in January, July and December.
+We do not offer electives in January, July or December.
 To receive priority consideration of your elective request, a completed application must be received no later than April 30, with approval/denial decisions and applicant notifications made by mid-May.
-Applications received after April 30 are considered on an ad hoc basis.
+Applications received after April 30 may be considered on an ad hoc basis.

 - Download and print the application form

-- Send to Letericia Smith, Program Coordinator, at email@example.com
+- Forward the completed application form, along with CV and student transcript (unofficial), to Letericia Smith, Program Coordinator, at email@example.com

 A minimum of 60 days is required to process an elective.